fetchrobotics/docs/source/care_and_feeding.rst

 There are also some important rules that should be followed to prevent damage to robot and charging supply.

-1. When disconnecting the supply from robot, grab plug and pull out Never pull on the cable to pull out the plug.
+1. When disconnecting the supply from robot, grab plug and pull out.
+   Never pull on the cable to pull out the plug.
-   Also, when moving power supply brick, do around use cable to pull it around.
+   Also, when moving power supply brick, do not around use cable to pull it around.
    All copper wire has poor tensile strength and can break with too much abuse.

 2. Pull straight back when disconnecting the supply plug, do not pull out at an angle.